 Kent returns in the disguise of Caius, a commoner, to offer his services to Lear.
 Lear accepts.
 He sends Kent to fetch his Fool.

 As in 1.1, Kent demonstrates his deep loyalty to Lear's authority, which empowers him to go outside of the usual order of political business.
-Lear's failure to recognize Kent in his disguise provides a dramatic metaphor for his failure to see his daughters' true colors.
+Lear's failure to recognize Kent in his disguise provides a dramatic metaphor for his general failure to see reality, in particular his daughters' true colors.

 Seeing Oswald, Lear attempts to summon him, but Oswald ignores him.
 Irritated, Lear sends a Knight to call Oswald back.
 The Knight returns with the message that Goneril is not well and that Oswald refuses to obey Lear—the Knight thinks that Lear has been "wronged" (66).
 Lear sends the Knight to fetch his Fool.
 Both Knight and Lear observe that since Cordelia's departure for France the Fool has been melancholy and sad.
 Oswald enters again.
-Lear summons him and demands to know who he is.
+Lear summons him and demands that Oswald say who Lear is.
 When Oswald replies, "my lady's father" (1.4.79), Lear grows enraged, calling him a "dog," "slave" and "cur" (81), and hitting him.
 Kent joins in tripping Oswald.

 Lear's demand to have Oswald acknowledge who he is—that is, the king (or former king)—draws attention to the fact that sight and recognition are part of authority and order, insofar as the leader and the subject must see and acknowledge each other for what they are if the system is to function.
-Lear's treatment in Goneril's house violates both the private respect she as a child owes her parent and the traditional order of official hospitality.
+Lear's treatment in Goneril's house violates both the private respect she as a child owes her parent and the traditional order of official hospitality, and it certainly doesn't meet Lear's (foolish) expectations about what would happen.

 The Fool enters.
 He tells Lear to wear his (the Fool's) coxcomb (or fool's hat).
 He continues to tease Lear, who finally asks whether the Fool is calling him a Fool.
 The Fool replies that indeed he is: "all thy other titles thou has given away.
 That thou wast born with" (152-4).
 The Fool continues to mock Lear, saying that Lear is worth even less than he is: "I had rather be any kind of thing than a Fool.
 And yet I would not be thee […] I am a Fool.
 Thou art nothing" (189-99).